alrakomala/SL_PSF/README.md

 We started exploring the PSF size and ellipticity.
 The current default method for PSF construction within the LSST pipeline uses a modified version of [PSFEx](https://psfex.readthedocs.io/en/latest/).
 The algorithm for point source selection uses k-means clustering classification instead of a size-magnitude region.

 It is reserved 20% of the selected PSF candidates in order to test the model.
-Postage stamps (41 $\times$ ggg $y = x^2$ 41pix) are extracted and fed to the PSF constructor.
+Postage stamps (41 $\times$ 41pix) are extracted and fed to the PSF constructor.
 The fitting of the PSF model is done to each CCD completely independently, using a second-order polynomial to interpolate between stars.